Touchstone Talks: Ep 3 - What's Your Number?

 I'm expecting a very large check.

-And it was the first
+And it was the first thing

-the guy I'd ever heard of.
+I'd ever heard of.

 A very large check.